jitendrasingh0/djangobook.com/chapter06.rst

 2. Make sure ``INSTALLED_APPS`` contains ``'django.contrib.auth'``,
    ``'django.contrib.contenttypes'``, ``'django.contrib.messages'``
    and ``'django.contrib.sessions'``.
 The
-   Django admin site requires these three packages.
+   Django admin site requires these four packages.
 (If you're following along with our ongoing ``mysite`` project, note that we commented out these four ``INSTALLED_APPS`` entries in Chapter 5.
 Uncomment them now.)